aaronmichaelfrost/FloatingOriginMultiplayer/FloatingOriginUltimate/README.txt

-Thank you for using twoloop's Floating Origin Ultimate!
+Thank you for using twoloop's Origin Shift! (formerly Floating Origin Ultimate / FOU)

 Please read the "FOU - Getting Started" pdf for a guide on how (and how not) to use this tool.

-Join Discord for more help - https://discord.gg/fcShgTSjJX

 - - - - - - - - - - - - - - - - - - - - - - -